 This late bloom means that the colorful display is often concentrated and profuse.
 At altitudes ranging from 8,500 to 14,000 feet, the pinnacle of this blooming season is usually around the Fourth of July.

 If you want to view wildflowers in Colorado’s true wild, then you need to take the Alpine Loop Scenic Byway.
-Accessible only by a four-wheel-drive vehicle with high clearance, this rugged country serves as the perfect growing grounds for a multitude of wildflowers.
+Accessible only by a 4x4 vehicle with high clearance, this rugged country serves as the perfect growing grounds for a multitude of wildflowers.
 It is important to stay on all designated roads at all times — getting stuck is a common occurrence for those who decide to go off-road.
 The route follows 63 miles of unimproved road and reaches heights of 12,800 feet.
 There are many hiking spots along the way, so you can get out and take a closer look.
 And when riding OHVs, always keep "Stay the Trail" rules of thumb in mind to protect the Alpine Loop's delicate terrain.

 Nearby Cities: Silverton, Lake City and Ouray